electric-sql/electric/website/docs/guides/writing-your-own-client.md

         # Fetch the response.
         response = requests.get(url)

+        # This is a happy path example, so we just log error codes.
-        # A real client should errors and backoff, reconnect, etc.
+        # A real client should handle errors, backoff, reconnect, etc.
         if response.status_code > 204:
             raise Exception("Error: {}".format(response.status_code))